nextstrain/docs.nextstrain.org/src/guides/bioinformatics/filtering-and-subsampling.rst

 It is possible to encounter situations in uniform sampling where the number of groups exceeds the target sample size.
-For example, consider a command with groups defined by ``--group-by country year month`` and target sample size defined by ``--subsample-max-sequences 100``.
-If the input contains data from 5 countries over a span of 24 months, that could result in 120 groups.
+For example, consider a command with groups defined by ``--group-by region year month`` and target sample size defined by ``--subsample-max-sequences 100``.
+If the input contains data from 5 regions over a span of 24 months, that could result in 120 groups.

 The only way to target 100 sequences from 120 groups is to apply **probabilistic sampling** which randomly determines a whole number of sequences per group.
 This